openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.team.created`` event.

 .. note:: The Teams feature is in limited release.
-For more information, contact your edX Partner Manager.
+For more information, contact your edX partner manager.
 For Open edX sites, contact your system administrator.

 .. contents::